 2020

-Beginning in 2020, DRKRM MPLS (pronounced darkroom Minneapolis) operated as a community space in NE Minneapolis run by a collective of friends identifying as BIPOC, Queer, or a combination of the two.
+Beginning in 2020, DRKRM MPLS (pronounced darkroom Minneapolis) operated as a community space in SE Minneapolis run by a collective of friends identifying as POC, Queer, or a combination of the two.
 Our original facility offered tools and equipment to hand develop and scan film.
 Open studios were provided and staffed to assist individuals, answer questions, and offer individualized education.

-In addition to a public darkroom, DRKRM is a community gathering space.
-Working from models of mutual aid and reparation, past activities include free open studios, clothing swaps, fundraisers, and musical activations.
-Born during the 2020 Minneapolis Uprising, DRKRM members engaged in conversations around collectivity, reparations, unlearning, racial justice and trauma, healing, abolition, and accountability.
+In addition to a public darkroom, DRKRM 1.0 was a community gathering space.
+Working from models of mutual aid and reparation, past activities include free open studios, a clothing swap, fundraisers, and musical activations.
+Born during the 2020 Minneapolis Uprising, DRKRM members engaged in conversations around collectivity, reparations, un/learning, racial justice and trauma, healing, abolition, and accountability.
 DRKRM works to be a space where systematic harms are acknowledged, understood, heard, and acted upon.

 After almost three years in operation, DRKRM went mobile due to an untenable rent increase.